 If you feel pretty confident answering these questions positively, then chances are you’re heading in the right direction.
 Now, let’s consider the surrounding area.

 There are different ways of handling these situations depending on your answers.
-But here are a few:
+Once you have given those questions some thought, here are a few rules and guidelines for when your child is at home alone.

-Your child should not answer the door to any strangers—let them and the person you’re expecting to come by that this is a rule.
+- Your child should not answer the door to any strangers.
+Just stay away from the door while you are gone.
 If a family member or friend is expected to come to the house while they are home alone, have that person call the house and tell your child that they’ll be there shortly.
+Have your child look out and confirm it is the family member that they expected before they open the door.

 Once you’ve established the rules, and instructing safety precautions, give it a test run!
 Go on a quick errand, and see how they are while you are away.
 Talk about it when you get back, and see how they feel about it.